teslatickles/micrometa/Raspi/Go/LED/code/rpio/README.md

    **DON"T FORGET YOU NEED A RESISTOR TO LIMIT THE CURRENT GOING THROUGH THE RESISTOR!**

    - Clone this repo: `git clone [location of this repo]` in terminal/command line.

+   - You will probably be required to download two packages referenced in the main.go file:

+     On command line, enter ``go get "github.com/nsf/termbox-go" && go get "github.com/stianeikeland/go-rpio"``

+     This will download termbox, which allows for detecting keyboard events, and, rpio, which allows controlling      Raspi GPIO (General Purpose Input Output) pins.

    - Build an executable binary file using this command:

-    ```env GOOS=linux GOARCH=arm GOARM=5 build```
+    env GOOS=linux GOARCH=arm GOARM=5 build

    - this means using linux operating system, on raspi 3, which means ARM architecture and 5 designates for Raspi **3**

    - scp the binary file to target Raspberry Pi 3 (make sure Raspi is booted up and has internet connection):

-  ``scp rpio pi@[pi's ip address here]:/home/pi/[name you want executable to be on pi]``
+    scp rpio pi@[pi's ip address here]:/home/pi/[name you want executable to be on pi]

-    You will be prompted to enter the password for your Raspi.
+   *You will be prompted to enter the password for your Raspi.*

    *Note: you can find your pi's ip by typing `ifconfig` in terminal*

    - Now, we need to run the executable on the Raspi:

-    *You can either ssh into the pi from another computer or boot up the Raspberry Pi, then double-click the executable file found at /home/pi/ and select
+*You can either ssh into the pi from another computer or boot up the Raspberry Pi, then double-click the executable file found at /home/pi/ and select Execute From Terminal*
-    `Run from terminal`.*

    - Now, try pressing Up arrow key and Down arrow key to see the LED turn On and Off, respectively!

    Thanks for checking this out,

    - Hunter Hartline (teslatickles)